 Joseph H. Chung of New York City visited his native country, Korea, for four weeks in October and November.
 He delivered messages for nine evenings at a rented municipal auditorium in the south of Seoul.
 Saints from fifteen assemblies in Seoul attended and appreciated his ministry.
 He also visited two assemblies in Seoul and four assemblies in mid-regional and southern provinces of Korea.
 He was also invited to an urgent meeting requested by concerned assembly elders in Seoul.
 Elders from ten assemblies in Seoul and one assembly from the southern province deeply appreciated his ministry and his help by a Q & A session concerning New Testament assembly truths which have been challenged for decades in Korea.

 Chihuahua: On December 2 an assembly was established here.
-David R. Alves, John Dennison, Paul Thiessen, and Dr. John Thropay (East LA) ministered the word and preached the gospel in several meetings held over the weekend.
+John Dennison, Paul Thiessen, and Dr. John Thropay (East LA) ministered the word and preached the gospel in several meetings held over the weekend.
 Local believers and the Harvey and Torrens couples also appreciated the visit of Eleonor Mosquera on this most happy occasion.

 Ciudad del Carmen: Please pray for gospel meetings by David Alves Jr. and Ross Vanstone to be held after a large scale Seed Sower distribution in mid-December, D.V.